 The stratigraphically lowest beds in the Boonton Formation are well exposed near Bernardsville, New Jersey.
 In this area, the Formation consists of blocky to finely bedded red, gray, brown and black, often dolomitic siltstone.
 This 104-meter thick lower unit is riddled with hopper casts (pseudomorphs after gypsum, glauberite, and halite) which are common in sequences of all colors.
 Similar beds are exposed along Packanack Brook, Wayne, New Jersey.
-The different colors and textures these beds do not seem to be arranged in any obvious or consistent cyclic pattern and resemble no other units in the Newark Basin.
-Stratigraphically above these lower beds is a sequence of well-bedded red siltstones sandstone beds (mean thickness 35 m) alternating with thinner beds of gray-green siltstones (mean thickness $2\ \mathrm{m}$).
+The different colors and textures of these beds do not seem to be arranged in any obvious or consistent cyclic pattern and resemble no other units in the Newark Basin.
+Stratigraphically above these lower beds is a sequence of well-bedded red siltstones and sandstone beds (mean thickness 35 alternating with thinner beds m) of gray-green siltstones (mean thickness 2 m).
 The uppermost beds of the type section include a fossil fish bearing calcareous gray microlaminated siltstone at least one meter thick (Smith, 1900).
 This is the famous Boonton Fish Bed (Newberry, 1888; Schaeffer and McDonald, 1978).
 Also in this section are gray and brown conglomerate units up to 0.5 m thick.
-Along the western edge of Watchung Syncline, northeast Morristown, New Jersey are thick sequences of red-, gray-, brown-matrix conglomerate and breccia.
-The relationships of these units to the finer portions of the Formation are unclear.
+Along the western edge of the Watchung Syncline, northeast of Morristown, New Jersey are thick sequences of red-, gray-, and brown-matrix conglomerate and relationships of breccia.
+The these units to the finer portions of the Formation are unclear.